hiroeorz/cloudflare_workers_ruby_template/README.md

 ---

+## Helpers

+Place Ruby helper files under `app/helpers`.
+During development and builds, the manifest at `src/generated/helper-scripts.ts` is regenerated automatically, and every helper is evaluated when the Ruby VM boots（ `npx wrangler dev` ）.
+If you need to refresh the manifest manually, run `npm run build:helpers`.

+---

 This README is meant to give you a feel for the template rather than document every detail.
 Explore the files and sample code to tailor the project to your needs.